almgong/CS249-DataAnalytics/README.md

 4. Extract the track1.zip/track1.7z (either one) and also rec_log_test.txt.7z

-5. Locate in our source code the file named "main.py", this should be in the current directory once you unzip OUR project source code.
+5. Locate in our source code the file named "main.py", this should be in the root directory once you unzip OUR project source code.
 This will be our reference point from now on.

 6. In the current directory (the one with main.py in it), locate the data/ directory and copy